jeancsil/lichess/README.md

 This script will:

-1. Check if the necessary executables are installed (`Docker`, `pbpaste`)
+1. Check if the necessary executables are installed (`Docker`, `pbpaste` to copy from clipboard)
-2. Pull the Docker image
+2. Pull the Docker image containing the java application.
-3. Set up the `lichess` command for easy execution
+3. Add a symlink to the `lichess` executable for convenience.

 After installation, make sure to set your Lichess API token as an [environment variable](#configuration).